Office of Tribal Relations

 WSU Land Acknowledgement: Acknowledgement of America’s First Peoples

 In 1997, Washington State University President Samuel Smith signed a “Memorandum of Understanding” (MOU) with six local American Indian tribes: the Confederated Tribes of the Colville Reservation, the Yakama Nation, the Confederated Tribes of the Umatilla Reservation in Oregon and the Kootenai, Coeur d’Alene and Nez Perce in Idaho.
 In 1998, two more tribes signed the MOU: the Confederated Salish and Kootenai Tribes of the Flathead Reservation and the Confederated Tribes of the Warm Springs Reservation of Oregon, followed by the Cowlitz Indian Tribe in 2002, and the Kalispel Tribe in 2013.
-Most recently, the Spokane Tribe signed on to the MOU in November 2015 and the Quinault Nation in October 2016.
+Most recently, the Spokane Tribe signed in November 2015, the Quinault Nation in October 2016, The Swinomish Indian Tribal Community in September 2022, and Confederated Tribes of the Chehalis Reservation in October 2023.

 The complete Memorandum of Understanding can be read here.